 Eventually, those nails have to come off.
 And sometimes, they fall off, and you must get the rest of them off, too.
 But what if you’re away from the salon, or short on cash to have them removed?
-In the following, we will show you some ways of how to remove acrylic nails without acetone.
-We will also show you how to remove acrylic nails with acetone.
+In the following, we will show you some ways of how to get acrylic nails off without acetone.
+We will also show you how to take off acrylic nails with acetone.

 We will show you a method of how to remove acrylic nails– this time with acetone.